Mike Sego and friends crossing the finish line

 Who is Mike Sego?

-I'm a 12-time marathoner, Boston Qualifier, and UESCA-certified endurance coach based out of the SF Bay Area.
+I'm a 12-time marathoner, Boston Qualifier, and UESCA-trained endurance coach based out of the SF Bay Area.
 I've been running competitively for over a decade, and somewhere along the way I discovered that helping other people reach their finish line is just as rewarding as crossing my own.

 Whether it's your first 26.2 or your shot at a PR that's been years in the making, I show up prepared, focused, and ready to run every step with you.